-- Godzilla Destroy All Monsters Melee and its sequels/related games do this for the Toho Kaiju.
+- Godzilla Destroy All Monsters Melee and its sequels/related games do this for Toho's many Kaiju.

 - The Newgrounds Rumble (Seen here), which does this for the site Newgrounds, including characters such as Pico and Nene, the P-Bot, Salad Fingers, Hank from Madness Combat, the Tankman, the Alien Hominid and other characters who were featured on the site.

 - Two Tom and Jerry games: Fists of Furry and War of the Whiskers.

 - There was this doujin game based on Haruhi Suzumiya called Suzumiya Haruhi no Gekitou.
 It even had Konata Izumi and Akira Kogami as Guest Fighters.

 - Cartoon Network: Punch Time Explosion, was released in North America to home systems on November 15th, 2011 - a Nintendo 3DS version was released earlier on June 2nd, 2011.